Is Your Bike Fit as Good as Your Bike?

 - Low back doesn’t tighten up and there is no feeling of “pull” in the armpits

-- You can ride the drops all day you don’t need to keep repositioning yourself on the saddle.
+- You can ride the drops all day and you don’t need to keep repositioning yourself on the saddle.

 If you have any of these problems, your bike fit is off.
 Notice that “sore butt” was not on the list.
 A bad bike fit can cause a sore butt, but so can riding too slowly on a long ride.
 There are several causes of each of the listed problems.
 I’ll explain some of the most common ones in case you want to attempt your own adjustments.
 If you continue to have trouble, engage a bike fitter with several years of experience and who comes recommended by fellow riders.